boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

     1. Deletes `master_key` from memory.
     1. Outputs `storage_key`.

-Usage guidance: Code that calls the `retrieve_storage_key` functionality SHOULD NOT write the output `storage_key` to disk and should make a best effort to drop this key from temporary memory after use of this key is completed.
+Usage guidance: Code that calls the `retrieve_storage_key` protocol SHOULD NOT write the output `storage_key` to disk and should make a best effort to drop this key from temporary memory after use of this key is completed.

 #### Client-side storage